metrorailings/OwlBlog/content/posts/week-6-insights-1.md

 Burrow's mobility has been a difference maker so far.

 Good to see the Bengals start the second half by establishing the run.
 Zac Taylor may finally understand the concept of adjustments...

+Beautiful 4th down play from Zac Taylor.
+Use Detroit's defensive tendency to overreact to motion and impulse to surprise them with a wheel route from Joe Mixon.